dietrichm/usebb-docker/README.md

 ## Checking mails

-Mails are sent to a local MailHog container, which you can [access in the browser](http://0.0.0.0:8025/).
+Mails are sent to a local Mailpit container, which you can [access in the browser](http://0.0.0.0:8025/).

 ## Peeking into the database